Travel Advice Dominican Republic 2020 as at 8th June 2020

 Many countries have implemented temporary travel restrictions and COVID-19 has impacted on events and activities.
 In the Travala.com travel advice newsletter, we will endeavour to provide you with the latest travel advice on key destinations.

-Within the Dominican Republic, public transportation, including buses,, metro trains, and cable cars have suspended services while roadblocks exist to restrict internal travel within the country.
+Within the Domican Republic, public transportation, including buses, metro trains, and cable cars have restarted with social distancing measures and reduced services while roadblocks are still in place to control internal travel within the country.

 Flight changes to and from Dominican Republic